davidcassany/elemental/README.md

 * [Building a Linux Image](./docs/building-linux-image.md) - for users and/or consumers interested in building Linux images.
 * [Image Customization](./docs/image-customization.md) - for users and/or consumers interested in customizing images that are based on a specific release.
 * [Release Manifest Guide](./docs/release-manifest.md) - for consumers interested in creating a release manifest for their product.
-* [Elemental and Ignition Integration](./docs/ignition-integration.md) - for consumers interested in understanding the nuances and capabalities of Ignition in the scope of Elemental.
+* [Elemental and Ignition Integration](./docs/ignition-integration.md) - for consumers interested in understanding the nuances and capabilities of Ignition in the scope of Elemental.

 ## Building from Source